Eliminating Dairy for Auto-Immune Diseases: The Truth About Its Effectiveness

 This is such good information, I wanted to make sure to share it with you.

 Dairy milk is comprised of dozens of enzymes, proteins, fats, vitamins and minerals.
 It has been the topic of health experts for years.
 Some claim it’s bad for you, some claim you should only buy organic.
-There are even diets that encourage diary consumption like ketogenic diet.
+There are even diets that encourage dairy consumption like ketogenic diet.

 But even organic milk has the same milk proteins and enzymes that non-organic milk does.
 Organic milk will definitely be a better choice to make sure there aren’t added ingredients, fillers, and chemicals.
 But the truth is, that isn’t the problem with dairy relating to health problems.
 And it isn’t lactose either.